mhjort/trombi/README.md

 Scenario 'post-hook' function is executed after the scenario with user has finished.
 Post-hook will always be executed (even when previous step fails).

+#### Dynamic scenarios

+Sometimes a pre-determined sequence of steps does not provide enough flexibility to express the test scenario.
+In such a case, you may provide the key `step-fn` instead with a function taking the current `context` and returning a tuple specifying a `step` and a modified `context`.
+Returning a `nil` step marks the end of the scenario.

+Note!
+If `step-fn` never returns nil the simulation will run endlessly.
+To prevent that you can use option `:allow-early-termination?`

 ### Options

 Second parameter to `clj-gatling.core/run` function is options map.
 Options map contains following keys: